 Alternative methods to add files to your projects are described in the section Import Files.
 The “Show All”, “Video”, “Audio”, “Image” filters above the added files allows you to only see the file types you are interested in.

 Next, drag each video or photo onto a track in the timeline (as seen in the illustration).
-The timeline represents your final video, so arrange your photos in whatever sequence you want them to appear in your video.
-If you overlap two clips, OpenShot will automatically create a smooth fade between them, displayed by blue rounded rectangles between the clips.
+The timeline represents your final video, so arrange your photos (i.e. clips) in whatever sequence you want them to appear in your video.
+If you overlap two clips, OpenShot will automatically create a smooth fade between them (only affects the image, and not audio), displayed by blue rounded rectangles between the clips.
 Remember, you can rearrange the clips as many times as needed by simply dragging and dropping them.

 To make our creation more interesting, we need to add some music.
 Click on the music file that you imported in step 1, and drag it onto the timeline.
 If the song is too long, grab the right edge of your music clip, and resize it smaller (that will make it end earlier).
 You could also insert the same file multiple times, if your music is too short.